yomnahisham/py-isa-xform/docs/README.md

 # py-isa-xform Documentation

-A comprehensive toolkit for creating, analyzing, and working with custom instruction set architectures (ISAs).
+Comprehensive documentation for the py-isa-xform toolkit, a professional-grade system for creating, analyzing, and working with custom instruction set architectures (ISAs).
 This documentation provides complete guides for all aspects of the system.

 ## Overview

 py-isa-xform is a professional-grade toolkit designed for educators, researchers, and developers working with custom instruction set architectures.
-It provides a complete ecosystem for ISA development, from specification to implementation.
+It provides a complete ecosystem for ISA development, from specification to implementation, with particular emphasis on the ZX16 16-bit RISC-V inspired instruction set architecture.

 ### Key Features